 3 Justification

-The ICD of the BeiDou Navigation Satellite System Signal In Space for Open Service Signal B2b was published by the China Satellite Navigation Office in July, 2020.
+The ICD of the BeiDou Navigation Satellite System (BDS) Signal In Space (SIS) for Open Service Signal B2b was published by the China Satellite Navigation Office in July, 2020.
 There are also requirements to introduce it in A-GNSS in 3GPP to increase the positioning accuracy, provide timing for UEs, etc. The main work is similar to what we have done for B1C, B2a, B3I signals.
-Both 4G and 5G system need to support providing the assistant information of B2b signal.
+Both E-UTRA and NR system need to support providing the assistant information of B2b signal.

 4 Objective

+4.1 Objective of SI or Core part WI or Testing part WI

 Specify A-BDS enhancements in Rel-19, including:

-Supporting new signal of BDS B2b in A-GNSS for both 4G and 5G [RAN2, RAN4];
+Supporting new signal of BDS B2b in A-GNSS for both E-UTRA and NR [RAN2];

 Specify corresponding assistant information in dedicated signaling [RAN2].

+4.2 Objective of Performance part WI

+Specify UE performance requirements for support of BDS B2b in A-GNSS for both E-UTRA and NRusing existing A-GNSS minimum performance requirements framework [RAN4].

 5 Expected Output and Time scale